mio9/mio9/README.md

 I make funi stuff

 Currently as a software engineer, full stack, and music producer at the same time.
-Bye sleep
+That filled up my 24 hours a day, minus the time I use to sleep

 [![funi](https://img.shields.io/badge/Running%20on-Coffee-green?style=flat-square&logo=typescript)](https://github.com/prettier/prettier)